Best Mutual Funds for Beginners: Performance, NAV & Returns 2026

 - Pooling Money: Investors contribute capital by purchasing shares or units of the mutual fund.
 This creates a collective pool of money that the fund manager can invest.

-- Investment Strategy: Fund managers use the pooled money to buy a variety of assets according to the fund’s investment strategy.
+- Investment Strategy: Fund managers use pooled money to buy a variety of assets in line with the fund’s investment strategy.
 For example, an equity fund may invest primarily in stocks, while a bond fund focuses on fixed-income securities.

 - Net Asset Value (NAV): The value of the mutual fund is determined by its NAV, which is calculated by dividing the total value of the fund’s assets minus liabilities by the number of outstanding shares.
 The NAV fluctuates daily based on the performance of the underlying investments.